-Stay and Play | 1 Mile Away
+Stay and Play | Young People

 Stay and Play

-Our well established Stay and Play sessions take place every Friday morning and are open to children aged 4 and under and their parents.
-Stay and Play is free and offers young children the opportunity to benefit from early years learning, helping prepare them for school, gain valuable life skills and build friendships from an early age.
+Our well established ‘Stay and Play’ sessions take place every Monday and Friday morning and on Wednesday afternoons.
+Sessions are open to children aged five and below and their parents.
+‘Stay and Play’ is free and offers young children the opportunity to benefit from early years learning, helping prepare them for school, gain valuable life skills and build friendships from an early age.

 Stay and Play also offers a valuable source of support for parents, giving them the chance to meet other parents and develop friendships and support networks, strengthen family ties and increase parents’ confidence, helping parents to identify ways they can support their child’s learning at home.

-If you have a child or children aged 4 and under and would like to come along to Stay and Play, please feel free to join us at one of the sessions or give us a call on 0121 250 0777 to find out more.
+If you have a child or children aged 5 and under and would like to come along to Stay and Play, please feel free to join us at one of the sessions or give us a call on 0121 250 0777 to find out more.